bioconda/bioconda-docs/source/faqs.rst

 Operating Systems
 ~~~~~~~~~~~~~~~~~

-Bioconda only supports Linux (64-bit and AArch64) and macOS (64-bit).
-ARM is not currently supported for macOS.
+Bioconda supports Linux (x86_64 and aarch64/arm64) and macOS (64-bit).
+ARM
+is not currently supported for macOS.
+Windows is not supported.

 Python
 ~~~~~~